fmatter/digital-grammar-tutorial/README.md

 **If you just want to see the demo 🔥right now🔥**: run `make all` and visit `localhost:6543` in your webbrowser.

-(If you don't have usable FLEx data, the `cldflex` repo contains example [flextext](https://github.com/fmatter/cldflex/blob/main/tests/data/apalai.flextext) and [lift](https://github.com/fmatter/cldflex/blob/main/tests/data/apalai.lift) files that you can use.)
+(If you don't have usable FLEx data, the `cldflex` repo contains example [flextext](https://github.com/fmatter/cldflex/blob/main/tests/data/apalai.flextext) and [lift](https://github.com/fmatter/cldflex/blob/main/tests/data/apalai.lift) files that you can use [`make demofiles`])

 ### 1.3 Set up software dependencies
 First, install the python packages needed for the next two steps (`make install`):